 That's just friggin great.

-The first problem with that information is most dwellings don't have new windows.
-The second problem is most people don't know how old their windows are - especially renters.
+The first problem with this information is most dwellings don't have new windows.
+The second problem is most people don't know how old their windows are.
+Especially renters.
 I know I don't.

 I've seen the new windows break and the strips of tape really seemed to help keep the shards together in a useful way.
 So, pretty please, tape your friggin windows no matter what the talking heads tell you.
 It could help and it definitely won't hurt.